 So far island policy has usually been to provide housing rent-free or at a nominal or voluntary rent.
 There have been no strings attached, but in practice residents often helped out in return so at best it is a win-win situation and contributes to the health of our community and business.
 However, this means we do not have the money coming in to repair or improve our housing stock, and we now need as a minimum for our expenses to be covered.
 Because of Scottish Government housing legislation, legal compliance issues mean that we are re-examining the voluntary rent for un-modernised housing model which may no longer be legally allowed.

 We have experimented with charging rent for holiday lets and for some leasehold properties and are also seeking a social landlord partnership to help us pay for improvements - if you as a social landlord are interested please get in touch.
 This is a moving target, as we try to strike a fair balance between our legal compliance obligations, our needs as a business, and those of our tenants, so best to check latest situation with us directly if you would like to live here.
 Tenants are responsible for council tax, food, fuel and transport, and some choose to forage outwith the money economy.
 We ask people to come and camp or rent one of our bothies for a week or so directly through AirBnb before discussing anything in detail to get a sense of the realities of living here.
-We don't currently have accommodation to offer.
+We don't currently have accommodation to offer, but this does change.

 Why do you keep your cottages empty?

 Of our four houses legally available for residential occupation, one is occupied by my family, one is leased on a long let, and two are used for holiday lets and decanting long term residents.
-We have a new family currently in the processess of making arrangements to move here.
+We have a new family currently in the process of moving here.

 What is your housing allocation policy?